Nerdodan/sunvox-modules/docs/modules/instruments/strings/string designer.md

 be sure to automate the parameters for more realistic articulation :>

+note that this is not meant to simulate multiple string instruments, but rather the four strings of a single string instrument

 as of 2.0, this module uses fifo-based voice allocation

 # controllers